Rotating Charged Black Holes with Scalar Hair Constructed via the Newman-Janis Algorithm: Accretion Disk Structure and Shadow Characteristics: The physical properties of thin accretion disks

 The equation is commonly used in the literature for cylindrical coordinates.
 However, for applications in spherical coordinates, it must be reformulated as detailed in \cite{Collodel:2021gxu}

 where $\dot{M}_{0}$ stands for the mass accretion rate, $g$ refers to the metric determinant.
-Figure.~\ref{Fr} displays the radial profile of the energy flux $F(r)$ emitted from the accretion disk surrounding a rotating Sen BH, for various values of the parameter $q_{m}$.
-The results indicate that the energy flux generally rises with radius, reaches a maximum, and subsequently declines.
-For fixed values of the spin parameter $a$, the energy flux $F(r)$ increases as the parameter $q_{m}$ increases.
-Additionally, for a given value of $q_{m}$, the peak value of the energy flux $F(r)$ decreases with increasing $a$.
+Figure~\ref{Fr} shows the radial dependence of the energy flux $F(r)$ emitted from the accretion disk around a rotating charged BH with scalar hair, for different values of the parameters $Q$ and $s$.
+The flux initially increases with radius, reaches a peak, and then gradually decreases.
+For a fixed spin parameter $a$, both the magnitude and peak position of $F(r)$ shift upward as either $Q$ or $s$ increases.
+In contrast, at fixed $Q$ or $s$, the maximum energy flux diminishes with increasing $a$.

 Within the Novikov-Thorne model framework, the accreted material reaches a state of thermodynamic equilibrium, which implies that the radiation emitted by the disk closely resembles that of a perfect black body.
 The relationship between the disk's radiation temperature $T(r)$ and its energy flux $F(r)$ is given by the Stefan-Boltzmann law: $F(r)=\sigma_{SB}T^{4}(r)$, where $\sigma_{SB}$ represents the Stefan-Boltzmann constant.
-Figure.~\ref{Tr} depict the radiation temperature on the disk surface for different values of the parameters.
-Similar to case of the energy flux, the radiation temperature $T(r)$ exhibits a characteristic radial profile: it initially increases with radius, peaks at an intermediate distance, and then decreases.
-For fixed values of the spin parameter $a$, higher values of $q_{m}$ lead to an overall increase in $T(r)$.
-However, for a fixed $q_{m}$, the peak temperature diminishes as $a$ increases.
+Figure~\ref{Tr} depicts the radiation temperature on the disk surface for different values of the parameters.
+Similar to the behavior observed for the energy flux, the radiation temperature $T(r)$ follows a characteristic radial profile: it initially rises with radius, reaches a peak at an intermediate distance, and subsequently declines.
+For a fixed spin parameter $a$, both the magnitude and peak position of $T(r)$ increase as either $Q$ or $s$ increases.
+Conversely, when $Q$ or $s$ is held constant, the peak temperature decreases with increasing $a$.